IfeiHsueh/3DXLab/content/authors/y.zhang/_index.md

 ---
 # Display name
-title: Huiqing Zhang
+title: Yu Zhang

 # Full Name (for SEO)
-first_name: huiqing
+first_name: yu
 last_name: zhang

 # Is this the primary user of the site?